Home > Desserts > Rubber Duck Cake

 Instructions

-• Add the flour, sugar, baking powder and salt to a large mixing bowl and mix with a hand mixer until well combined.
+• Combine dry ingredients - Add the flour, sugar, baking powder and salt to a large mixing bowl and mix with a hand mixer until well combined.

-• Next, add the softened butter and mix on low speed until the mixture reaches a crumbly, sand-like texture.
+• Add butter - Next, add the softened butter and mix on low speed until the mixture reaches a crumbly, sand-like texture.

-• Use the knife to cut an angled shape from the top of the back down to the bottom.
+• Cut the angled and curved shapes - Use the knife to cut an angled shape from the top of the back down to the bottom.
 Then cut a slightly curved shape on the top of the back of the duck.

 Frosting

-• Use an offset spatula to add some frosting to what was the bottom, but now is the middle of the ducks body.
+• Frost the pieces together - Use an offset spatula to add some frosting to what was the bottom, but now is the middle of the ducks body.
 And spread around evenly.
 This will act as glue to hold the cake together.

-• Place the top cake piece on the body and use three long skewers to secure the two cakes together.
+• Secure the cake with skewers - Place the top cake piece on the body and use three long skewers (about 20cm long with the pointy bit cut off to avoid injury) to secure the two cakes together.
 Use a knife to cut off the excess bits of the skewers.

-• Crumb coating is optional but recommended because it will help keep everything together and looking much neater.
+• Crumb coat the cake - Crumb coating is optional but recommended because it will help keep everything together and looking much neater.
 To crumb coat simply add a thin layer of frosting around the duck cake.
 Place in the fridge for one hour to chill.

 Notes

-The cake can be stored in an airtight container for up to three days.
+Storage - The cake can be stored in a large airtight container, in the fridge for up to three days.
+Let it sit at room temperature for 30 minutes before serving.

 Nutrition